What You Need to Know About PMMA (Acrylic)

 Features of PMMA

-PMMA (Polymethyl Methacrylate), commonly known as acrylic, is a commodity plastic that boasts the highest level of transparency among all resin materials.
-It features exceptional light transmission, with a total light transmittance rate exceeding 90%, making it a popular choice for lenses, covers, and lighting fixtures.
+Acrylic has a light transmittance of 94%, higher than standard glass, and the highest level of transparency among all resin materials.
+It is a popular choice for everyday items like photo frames, lenses, covers, and lighting fixtures.
 It also offers excellent weatherability, meaning it won't easily discolor or degrade even under prolonged outdoor UV exposure.

 When comparing transparent materials, note that polycarbonate offers vastly superior impact resistance, making it the preferred choice for applications where extreme durability is required.
 Additionally, PMMA's continuous operating temperature ranges from 80°C to 90°C (176°F to 194°F), meaning it does not handle high-heat environments well.